Gator (film): Plot

-At the hospital Gator meets Aggie, who wants to see Irving.
-She tells of Emmeline, a "cat lady" fired from the Dunston County courthouse after 22 years.
-Gator and Aggie visit the woman, who mentions secret ledgers in the courthouse basement.
-That night, using stolen keys, they sneak in and find the ledgers, but a guard hits the alarm, and police quickly converge, but they escape in a patrol car, pick up Irving, and go to Aggie's uncle's beach house nearby.
+At the hospital, Gator meets Aggie, who wants to see Irving.
+She tells of Emmeline Cavanaugh, a "cat lady" fired from the Dunston County courthouse after 22 years.
+Gator and Aggie visit Emmeline, who mentions secret ledgers in the courthouse basement.
+That night, using stolen keys, they sneak in and find the ledgers, but a guard hits the alarm.
+The police quickly descend, but the intruders escape in a patrol car, pick up Irving, and go to Aggie's uncle's beach house nearby.
 Gator and Aggie slip out to the beach for the night while Irving and Emmeline get acquainted.

-At daybreak, while Gator and Aggie go to call Irving's boss, Bama and Bones arrive, kill Irving, and set fire to the house to destroy the ledgers; Bones tries to haul Emmeline away, but she breaks free and is killed when she tries to rescue her cats.
+At daybreak, while Gator and Aggie go to call Irving's boss Jack Bridger, Bama and Bones arrive, kill Irving, and set fire to the house to destroy the ledgers; Bones tries to haul Emmeline away, but she breaks free and is killed when she tries to rescue her cats.
 Seeing the fire, Gator and Aggie hide at a nearby motel.
-He first calls Irving's boss to come and get them, then Bama to tell him that he has some of the tax records and wants $2,000 and a plane ticket home in exchange for his location; Bama apparently agrees.
+He first calls Jack to come and get them, then Bama to tell him that he has some of the tax records and wants $2,000 and a plane ticket home in exchange for his location; Bama apparently agrees.
 When they arrive, Bama sends Bones into the room to kill Gator and Aggie, but he is killed by an exploding booby trap set by Gator, who then emerges and chases Bama to the nearby beach.
-Gator beats him in a fistfight just as a helicopter approaches.
+Gator beats him in a fistfight just as a police helicopter approaches.

 Later, Aggie is in a celebratory mood; her story has gone national and CBS wants her to work in New York.
 Gator tells her he loves her but, realizing they have no future together, he reluctantly heads home.

 Cast

-Reynolds honored his favorite professor from college, Watson B. Duncan III, with a cameo role in the film – casting him as the Governor's press secretary.
+Reynolds honored his favorite professor from Palm Beach Junior College, Watson B. Duncan III, with a cameo role in the film – casting him as the Governor's press secretary.